 Just days before the anniversary of the Katz Drugstore sit-in, which led to the desegregation of Oklahoma City eating establishments, community members and friends gathered at Friendship Baptist Church in Oklahoma City to honor those who peacefully fought for civil rights.
 "I don't think any of us knew what we were doing would change the course of history,” said Marilyn Hildreth, activist and daughter of civil rights leader Clara Luper.
 Ayanna Najuma, 57, of Washington, D.C., was one of the original 12 sit-in participants and said she didn't realize the long-term effects of her actions.
 "Whoever knew the impact of the work I did as a kid would open all these doors for America after 50 years?” she said.

 ‘A new sense of pride'Throughout the week, the Freedom Center is hosting numerous events in honor of various civil rights participants, ending with Clara Luper's Day Saturday.
+Hildreth said that day symbolizes the community.
+"We're going to march Saturday with a new sense of pride,” she said.
+Rev.

 Clara Luper is greeted with a pat on the arm Sunday by an audience member during Doc Williams Day at Friendship Baptist Church in Oklahoma City.
 BY JOHN CLANTON, THE OKLAHOMAN